When 3 + 1 > 4: Gift Structure and Reciprocity in the Field

 Harvard University - Department of Economics; Harvard Business School

 Harvard Business School - Negotiations, Organizations & Markets Unit

 Harvard Business School - Negotiation, Organizations & Markets Unit

 Harvard Business School NOM Unit Working Paper No. 14-030

-Do higher wages elicit reciprocity and hence higher effort?
-In a field experiment with 266 employees, we find that paying above-market wages, per se, does not have an effect on effort relative to paying market wages.
-However, structuring a portion of the wage as a clear and unexpected gift (by offering a raise with no further conditions after the employee has accepted the contract – with no future employment) does lead to higher effort for the duration of the job.
+Do higher wages elicit reciprocity and hence higher productivity?
+In a field experiment with 266 employees, we find that paying above-market wages, per se, does not have an effect on productivity relative to paying market wages.
+However, structuring a portion of the wage as a clear and unexpected gift (by offering a raise with no further conditions after the employee has accepted the contract – with no future employment) does lead to higher productivity for the duration of the job.
 Targeted gifts are more efficient than hiring more workers.
 However, the mechanism makes this unlikely to explain persistent above-market wages.

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo3 in 0.359 seconds